 - Online application form.
-Follow link below.
+Follow link above.

 - Personal statement (upload in online application).
 The statement should be about 300-500 words (approximately one page).
 Please describe your motivation for obtaining a PhD in Chemistry and how that fits into your long-term career plans.
 We would also like to hear about your research experience, including how long and what type of work you have done, as well as your areas of future research interest and faculty with whom you might be interested in working.